ece362-purdue/proton-labs/lab3-timers/README.md

 #### 2.1. `keypad_init_pins`

 This function initializes the GPIO pins for the keypad.
 It should set GP6-GP9 as outputs (for driving the columns) and GP2-GP5 as inputs (for reading the rows).
-The function should also set the pull-up resistors on the input pins to ensure that they read high when no button is pressed.
+It should initialize the column pins to 0.
 This should do the same thing as `init_keypad` from labs 1 and 2.

 #### 2.2. `keypad_init_timer`